overload-development-community/olmod/README.md

 - Adds `frametime` non-cheat code and `rearview` cheat code

+- Allows MP with 16 players (server and all clients must run olmod)

 #### How to build

 - Open solution in Visual Studio 2017